-Stade Olympique
+Stade Olympique Designed by the

-Designed by the French architect Roger Taillibert and constructed by local engineers for the 1976 Olympics, the stadium (right) seats 65,000 people, has a cable-suspended roof and is covered in a membrane of space-age Kevlar material.
-Today it is used to stage rock concerts and baseball games.
+French architect Roger Taillibert and constructed by local engineers for the 1976 Olympics, the stadium (right) seats 65,000 people, has a cable-suspended roof and is covered in a membrane of space-age Kevlar material.
+Today it is used to stage events such as rock concerts.